April 18-21, 2022

 Payment in full is due at the time of registration.
 Refunds are available until April 11.
 After April 11, refunds will be issued for medical reasons only.

 Meet the Coaches

 Josh Buettner was named head men's basketball coach on April 16, 2021.
 Buettner helped the Huskies to the NCAA Midwest Region Championship game in his 1st season as associate head men's basketball coach in 2020-21.
 The team finished 15-8 overall as 12-6 in the GLIAC North Division.
 Prior to his promotion to Associate Head Coach, Buettner served 13 seasons as assistant coach after taking the position July 1, 2008.
 He has recruited four All-Americans and numerous All-GLIAC First Team selections since his appointment in 2008.
 The Shawano WI native starred for the Huskies from 2001-05.
 He was a two-time All-American and earned Great Lakes Intercollegiate Athletic Conference Player of the Year honors as both a junior and senior.
 A 6-9 forward, Buettner finished third on Tech’s all-time scoring chart with 2,061 career points.
 Following his graduation from Tech in 2005, Buettner played professionally in Europe for three years.
-He played in leagues in Denmark, Switzerland and Iceland, and was named the Danish Elite League Player of the Year in his second pro campaign.
-In addition to his coaching duties, Buettner teaches classes in the kinesiology and integrated physiology department and coordinates all of Michigan Tech's boys basketball camps, clinics and leagues as well as the Doghouse 3-on-3 Basketball Tournament.
+He played in leagues in Denmark, Switzerland, and Iceland, and was named the Danish Elite League Player of the Year in his second pro campaign.
+In addition to his coaching duties, Buettner teaches classes in the kinesiology and integrated physiology department and coordinates all of Michigan Tech's boys basketball camps, clinics, and leagues as well as the Doghouse 3-on-3 Basketball Tournament.

 Meet the Team